RoundishCafe156/client/README.md

 * Removed some cosmetics
 * Removed Chattriggers

-This fork is maintained by [RDIL](https://rdil.rocks).
-Questions should be put in [GitHub issues](https://github.com/RDIL/Hyperium-Jailbreak/issues).

-This fork is not owned or endorsed by Sk1er LLC.

 ## ToS

 By downloading this client, you agree **it is use at your own risk**.
 The developers are not responsible if you get punished for using it.

+## Misc

+This fork is maintained by [RDIL](https://rdil.rocks), and not owned nor endorsed by Sk1er LLC.